DraftShift/StealthChanger/wiki/Calibration.md

 5. Manually remove T0 and place T1 in its place
 6. Do a paper test as normal
 7. Once done run `M114` and copy the Z value into `[tool T1]` `gcode_z_offset`
-8. Repeat from step 4 for all tools
+8. Repeat from step 4 for all tools **NOTE: do not any homing or probing or you need to restart completely**
 9. Run `FIRMWARE_RESTART`